techdockr/Mina-send-tranactions-script-/README.md

 # Mina-send-tranactions-script-
-Run this script on the Mina node.
+Run this script on the Mina node

-It will help you to make scheduled transactions.
+It will help you to make scheduled transactions

 You need to install python on the host

 It is important to unlock your key before running script:

 sudo docker exec -it mina bash